 Performance testing is very important for most mobile apps.
 Apps that do not use a network connection should still be tested on a variety of phones and tablets that have different operating systems and on older devices that have slower processors.
 Apps that do use a network connection have the additional need to test on variety of network connections, including dropped connections.

-Performance testing can be completed as part of the functional testing.
+Performance testing can be completed as part of functional testing.
 Software testers should pay attention to the responsiveness of the system as the testing is completed under different network conditions.

 If the app involves the use of a backend server, then the server performance should also be tested.
 This should consider the number of users that are expected during the rollout.
 The expected number of users can be simulated using API performance testing software that can track the response time for typical user interactions.
 Another common problem is to consider the performance of the production server rather than a staging server.
-Often, projects use a staging server that has a different configuration than then production server.
+Often, projects use a staging server that has a different configuration than the production server.
 It is important to try this out before the launch so that the production server is ready to go at launch time.

 A strategy must start with objectives.
 Is your app going to be used worldwide, or by a niche set of users?
-Will there be thousands of users simultaneously, or only a small chance of simultaneous users?
-Will the demand be relatively even each day, or are there peak demand needs, such as introducing a sale or a new download.
+Will there be thousands of users simultaneously or only a small chance of simultaneous users?
+Will the demand be relatively even each day, or are there peak demand needs, such as introducing a sale or a new download?
 The second component is to look at the architecture of your design to look for potential issues.
 Perhaps your app has a niche market and your content is provided by a single server running the backend of your app.
 In this case, it is definitely useful to test from a remote location so that the testing is not done on the same network as the server itself.

 A smaller app could then benefit from an initial triage with actual software testers.
 We at Iterators, LLC have tested several apps and websites with performance issues.
-We observe these issues as we also perform the functional testing for the app.
-Sometimes this can be sufficient for apps expected with a light usage on the backend and the key metric is to make sure that the server responds in a reasonable amount of time.
+We observe these issues as we also perform functional testing for the app.
+Sometimes this can be sufficient for apps expected with light usage on the backend and the key metric is to make sure that the server responds in a reasonable amount of time.

 Apps expected to have more requests sent to the backend require additional planning and tools to complete the testing.
 The next section describes available tools that can create traffic from multiple users and then track the response times.

 Blazemeter and JMeter are other useful tools for API performance testing.
 These tools are often compared to each other, so research which is best for your needs.
-JMeter is also good option for taking load testing.
+JMeter is also a good option for taking load testing.

 Akami Cloudtest also provides API testing features for your backend server.